equinor/ecalc/docs/docs/about/getting_started/index.md

 - Need access to "inner core functionality" of eCalc

 :::note
-Python Library is not yet available
+Python Library is not yet officially available and not recommended to use due to upcoming breaking changes very soon
 :::